akgrummer/bbbbAnalysis/README.md

 Mileage may vary for these instructions.
 These were performed on LPC cluster using scientific linux 7 OS.
 (Prior to the introduction of el8 or el9).
 Using a slc7 image in singularity has been necessary for continued use of some scripts in the repo.

+in the commands below should actually use: `git clone -b el9_cmssw10_forgitlab --recurse-submodules git@github.com:akgrummer/bbbbAnalysis.git`

+if `--recurse-submodules` is dropped the plotterListFiles directory is not cloned (it contains 12000 files)

 ```
 cmsrel CMSSW_10_2_5
 cd CMSSW_10_2_5/src